cube-drone/silly/README.md

 `silly` can be used to generate data for things, names, dates, addresses, text...

-## I want advanced features...
-Your data is not very professional looking...
+## I want advanced features OR this data is not very professional looking!

 Silly is designed to be quick, funny, and dumb.

 If you want localization, customization, and data that doesn't contain the word "poopbutt", you're probably going to want to look at [faker](https://github.com/joke2k/faker) instead.

 ## Installation

     pip install silly